App Stack Teardowns · Issue 1 · Android

 The team has opted into Privacy Sandbox Attribution Reporting.
 Most publishers have not.
 Worth doing now even if the actual attribution data path is still maturing, because the cost of opting in later (after IDFA/cookie deprecation is fully reflected in spend) is higher than the cost of doing it now.

 No waterfall remnants in the build.
-Google (via AdMob or GAM), Meta Audience Network, and Amazon APS are all wired for bidding.
-The partner count is light (see Section 8), but the way they call into the auction is the right way.
+Google (via AdMob or GAM), Meta Audience Network, and Amazon APS are all wired for in-app bidding rather than legacy waterfall mediation.
+For a stack that is 76% programmatic, this is the right architecture: unified auction pressure beats ranked-list waterfalls on every metric except integration complexity.

 8. Findings and open questions